Cecil Waidyaratne: Higher command

 In 1985, he became the Commander Northern Area and thereafter Commander Southern Area before becoming the General Officer Commanding, 1 Division.
 In 1988, he attended the National Security and Strategic Study course at the National Defence College, India.
 In 1989, he was promoted to the rank of major general and appointed Chief of Staff of the Army.
 In August 1989, amidst of the second JVP insurrection in the southern parts of the island, Waidyaratne was appointed concurrently as the Commander of Operation Combine with responsibility for the security of Colombo Metropolitan area.
-He led the Operation Combine to systematically suppress the military branch of the JVP, the DJP with brutal counter-insurgency operations which lead to the end of the second JVP insurrection following the death of its leader Rohana Wijeweera in November 1989.
+He led the Operation Combine to systematically suppress the military branch of the JVP, the DJP with brutal counter-insurgency operations which led to the end of the second JVP insurrection following the death of its leader Rohana Wijeweera in November 1989.

 Commander of the Sri Lankan Army

-On 16 November 1991, he was promoted to lieutenant general and was appointed as Commander of the Sri Lanka Army.
+On 16 November 1991, he was promoted to lieutenant general and was appointed Commander of the Sri Lanka Army.
 Taking command of the army during the Eelam War II phase of the Sri Lankan Civil War, Waidyaratne introduced a program of re-training and re-equipping to face the conventional warfare tactics adopted by the LTTE with the First Battle of Elephant Pass.
-He proposed a long term strategy to defeat the LTTE aimed at defeating the LTTE in the Eastern Province and thereafter bringing overwhelming force to bare on LTTE controlled areas in the Northern Province.
+He proposed a long term strategy to defeat the LTTE aimed at defeating the LTTE in the Eastern Province and thereafter bringing overwhelming force to bear on LTTE controlled areas in the Northern Province.
 However, the LTTE was able to keep the army on the defensive by ambushing its patrols and launching attacks on isolated detachments like in the case of the Battle of Janakapura and the Battle of Pooneryn.
 Following Pooneryn, Waidyaratne resigned on 31 December 1993, and was promoted to General on 1 January 1994 and retired from the army.
 He was succeeded by Major General G. H. De Silva.